+Example as of MedDRA Version 19.0

 Granularity

 MedDRA PTs are more specific (“granular”) than comparable terms in other terminologies.
 Figure 1 illustrates how data coded to a single concept from another terminology may be coded to several PTs in MedDRA.